-The Chief of Police or his designee is responsible for initiating the Emergency Notification and will work with the Chief Marketing and Communications Officer and/or other college staff to accomplish this task.
+The Chief of Police or his designee is responsible for initiating the Emergency Notification and will work with the Chief of Staff and/or other college staff to accomplish this task.
 The notification will be instituted without delay but will take into account their professional judgment if the notification would compromise efforts to assist a victim or to contain or otherwise mitigate the emergency.
 Because each event is different, there may be differing methods of communication.

 These may include any or all of the following:

 - Public address system

 - SCAlerts (email, text, phone)

 - College television network

+- SC Safe downloadable app